-- complete each required course/rotation with a grade of 70%/C or higher and earn a cumulative GPA of 3.0 or higher and earn/maintain a cumulative GPA of 3.0; - complete all required instructional and program materials as required in the course syllabi; - complete the Physician Assistant Clinical Knowledge and Rating and Assessment (PACKRAT) for self-assessment; - comply with program standards of conduct and guidelines for ethical and professional conduct; - pass each element of the Summative Evaluation; and - complete a board review course sponsored by the MS-PAS program in preparation for the Physician Assistant National Certification exam sponsored by the National Commission on Certification of Physician Assistants.
+- complete each required course/rotation with a grade of 70%/C or higher and earn a cumulative GPA of 3.0 or higher and earn/maintain a cumulative GPA of 3.0; - complete all required instructional and program materials as required in the course syllabi; - complete the year 2 Physician Assistant Clinical Knowledge and Rating and Assessment (PACKRAT) for self-assessment; - comply with program standards of conduct and guidelines for ethical and professional conduct; - pass each element of the Summative Evaluation; and - actively participate in and complete all requirements of the National Commission on Certification of Physician Assistants preparatory review.

-Time to Completion (A3.15c)
+TIME TO COMPLETION (A3.15C)

-Currently enrolled MS-PAS students are expected to complete all didactic curricular components in fifteen (15) consecutive months and in the prescribed sequence.
+Physician Assistant students are expected to complete all didactic curricular components in fifteen (15) consecutive months and in the prescribed sequence.

-Deceleration (A3.15c)
+DECELERATION (A3.15C)